A minimax method for the spectral fractional Laplacian and related evolution problems: Introduction

 where $C_{d,s}$ is a positive real constant and $\textrm{P.V.}$ stands for the principal value of the integral over $\mathbb{R}^{d}$.

 For the integral representation of the fractional Laplacian, finite difference schemes approximate the principal-value integral by discretizing the associated singular convolution.
-These methods are straightforward and are widely used on regular meshes over axiparallel domains but can struggle with nonuniform grids or irregular domain geometries.
-In \cite{Huang2014} the authors proposed finite difference approximations of spatially fractional diffusion equations, demonstrating robust convergence for smooth solutions.
+These methods are simple to construct and are widely used on regular meshes over axiparallel domains.
+In \cite{Huang2014} the authors proposed finite difference methods for spatially fractional diffusion equations, demonstrating robust convergence for smooth solutions.
 The authors of \cite{DelTeso2018, DelTeso2019} analyzed and developed further finite difference methods for fractional-order differential equations.
-These techniques benefit from their conceptual simplicity and ease of implementation, but they also have disadvantages, including high computational cost and limited flexibility on irregular geometries.
+These techniques benefit from their conceptual simplicity and ease of implementation, but they also have disadvantages, including limited flexibility on nonuniform grids and irregular domain geometries.

 In the context of the integral representation \eqref{FracLapInt}, finite element methods (FEM) provide a variational framework for problems involving the fractional Laplacian.
 Through the use of suitable weak formulations, these techniques deliver accurate numerical solutions, particularly for irregular domains or problems whose solutions exhibit singular behavior near domain boundaries.
 These methods have been developed to handle singularities in the kernel, adaptive refinement of the computational mesh, and incorporate efficient quadrature schemes for numerical integration.
 In \cite{Acosta2017}, a FEM for the integral fractional Laplacian in bounded domains was developed, focusing on accurate truncation and error control.
-Subsequently, adaptive quadrature rules for FEM discretizations were introduced in \cite{Ainsworth2018}, ensuring efficient computation in irregular geometries, while \cite{Zhang2019} proposed a nonlocal FEM with adaptive mesh refinement to address the singularity of the kernel.
-These techniques retain all the advantages of FEM, however, because they rely on the integral representation of the fractional Laplacian, they still face issues related to the high computational and implementation complexity due to dense matrix representations and numerical integration.
+Subsequently, adaptive quadrature rules for finite element discretizations were introduced in \cite{Ainsworth2018}, ensuring efficient computation in irregular geometries, while \cite{Zhang2019} proposed a nonlocal FEM with adaptive mesh refinement to address the singularity of the kernel.
+These techniques retain all the advantages of FEM, however, because they rely on the integral representation of the fractional Laplacian, they still face issues related to their high computational and implementation complexity due to dense matrix representations and numerical integration.